This page contains a lot of data displayed in several charts and tables.

 This guide is primarily targeted to the U.S. market and I have listed U.S. prices.
 The “where to buy” links on this page refer to DV Info Net site sponsors, all of which are U.S. dealers.
 At this time I do not have a dealer outside of the U.S. as a site sponsor.
 However, some dealers such as B&H Photo Video, will ship overseas to just about anywhere in the world.
-Currently there are three companies to whom DV Info Net refers sales enquiries for Canon XF series camcorders:
+Currently there are four companies to whom DV Info Net refers sales enquiries for Canon XF series camcorders:

 L.A. / Chi. / NYC

 The Difference Between Canon x00 and x05 Model NumbersThe x05 model numbers indicate professional connectivity.
 That is the only difference.
 The x00 and x05 models are otherwise identical in all other respects.
 The x05 models include an SDI (Serial Digital Interface) jack, and sometimes they also include jacks for GenLock and, depending on the model, TimeCode as well.
 The 3G-SDI jacks on all XF x05 models provide uncompressed raw High-Definition video output with TimeCode and embedded audio at a rate of 1.485 gigabits per second.
 The x05 models are intended for use in professional news gathering and television production environments where pro connectivity is key.
 The x05 models also include HDMI output just like the x00 models.
 An easy way to remember the difference between the two is that the x00 models have HDMI only, while the x05 models have HDMI plus SDI (and sometimes GenLock and TimeCode).